The Cost of Colonoscopies for the Uninsured in Select Alabama Cities

 Moving over to Decatur, the story is pretty similar.
 You might expect to pay in the $2,000 to $3,500 range if you’re uninsured.

-And just like Birmingham, Sidecar Health’s data suggests that surgery centers in Alabama might be a more budget-friendly option.
+And just like Birmingham, Healthcare Bluebook’s data suggests that finding a smaller independent hospital in Alabama might be a more budget-friendly option.

 Decatur Morgan Hospital does have a cost estimator tool and makes their charges public.